Healthy breakfast ideas for teens they’ll actually enjoy eating and they’re all quick enough to make on a busy school morning.

 What’s not to LOVE about cheesy marmite toast?

-Toast the bread, spread with butter, marmite and add a layer of grated cheese – this is a breakfast my kids LOVE.
+For quick and easy kids meals – just toast the bread, spread with butter, marmite and add a layer of grated cheese – this is a breakfast my kids LOVE.

 9. Breakfast biscuits, yogurt and fruit

 Another popular breakfast here – grab a packet of Belvita, add a yogurt for dipping them in and a piece of fruit.

 Easy and quick and perfect if the kids got up late and need to eat on the go.

 It’s just so easy to make porridge in the microwave – just add 40g of oats in a bowl and mix with around 200ml milk then microwave for 2 1/2 minutes remove from the microwave, stir then put back in for around 30 seconds.